-- Use quality essential oils.
-Tea tree, eucalyptus, lemon, cardamom, and peppermint oil are all beneficial to immunity.
-Learn more at Top Essential Oils for Colds, Flu, Immunity & Seasonal Allergies.
+- Use quality essential oils with known antibacterial properties such as, Tea tree, Eucalyptus, lemon, cardamom, and peppermint oil are all beneficial to immunity.

-- Salt Baths can help with Epsom Salts or Detox Salt Blends
+- Enjoy weekly hot salt baths using Epsom Salts or our Detox Salt Blends

 - Make time for sleep.
-Your body needs 7-8 hours a night to rest and recover, so that it can be refortified to fight off illness.
+Your body needs 7-8 hours a night to rest and recover, so that it can be in the best shape to ward off seasonal threats.

-Eating more winter immune-boosting foods can help ensure your immune system is ready to tackle whatever bacteria or virus that comes your way.
+Eating more winter immune-boosting foods can help ensure your immune system is robust and strong and able to get through the cold and flu season.